manu-p-1/cvrp/README.md

 ## Problem Sets
 Problem sets are organized in a custom format called `.ocvrp` for easier data processing.
 It's a simple format that is easy to use.
-It contains 6 important headers:
+It contains 5 required headers and 1 optional *COMMENTS* header:

 1. Name of the problem set - (str)
 2. Comments for the problem set - (str) (optional)